New Grad Nurse Resume Summary Examples - ATS-Friendly Guide

 Examples of Strong New Grad Nurse Resume Summaries

-Compassionate new graduate registered nurse with hands-on clinical experience in medical-surgical and acute care settings.
+Trained and compassionate new graduate registered nurse with strong clinical experience in medical-surgical and acute care settings.
 Skilled in patient assessments, vital signs monitoring, EMR documentation, and infection control.
-Seeking an entry-level RN role to deliver safe, patient-centered care.
+I am seeking an entry-level RN role to apply my skills and deliver safe, patient-centered care.

 Example 2: New Grad Nurse With Clinical Focus

 Dedicated new grad RN with clinical training in emergency and critical care environments.
 Strong foundation in patient monitoring, medication administration, and interdisciplinary collaboration.
-Committed to providing high-quality care and continuous professional growth.
+Committed to providing high-quality care and add value to the healthcare team.

 Example 3: New Grad Nurse With Strong Patient Care Focus